prajyotkcsu/remind-gpt/README.md

    {
 wishlist:["cycling","taking a walk","calling mom tonight", "putting trash out", "commit code on git","going to the bank", "calling amazon customer service for a refund"]
    }
 3) App utilizes OpenAI API https://api.openai.com/v1/chat/completions.
-API transforms your wishlist into tasks and their respective category.
+API transforms your wishlist into actionable tasks and puts them into categories.
+Majorly four, Fitness, Social, Work, Responsibility, Self-dev.
+Example as shown below,
-   Cycling: Fitness,
+   1) Cycling: Fitness,
-   Taking a walk: Fitness,
+   2) Taking a walk: Fitness,
-   Calling mom: Social,
+   3) Calling mom: Social,
-   Commit code: Work,
+   4) Commit code: Work,
-   Going to the bank: Responsibility,
+   5) Going to the bank: Responsibility,
-   Calling Amazon for refund: Self-help
+   6) Calling Amazon for refund: Self-help

-4) Further, the app sends the curation to the Kafka server, and appends partitions with values.
+4) Further, upon receiving this as a response from the AI, app sends the curation to the Kafka server, and appends partitions with values.
 Here, Kafka has a topic: "assist-topic", with 5 partitions each dedicated for five separate categories of tasks.
 5) Until now Kafka producer is doing its part.
 As soon as user takes a break, an API triggers the application at localhost:8084/tasks
 6) The application now fetches List<Tasks> from the Kafka topic.
 It constructs the list as list of tasks from each partition/category based on the break duration.
 Say calling a friend would need 10 min+ taking a walk would require 5 min and both can be done together.
 These kind of logic are built using OpenAI API.
 The core of this project is storing key value in Kafka, and logically presenting tasks from each partition and adjusting the offset pointer.